onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 Design Time Framework
 =====================
-The design time framework is a comprehensive development environment with tools , techniques, and repositories for defining/ describing resources, services, and products.
+The design time framework is a comprehensive development environment with tools, techniques, and repositories for defining/ describing resources, services, and products.

 The design time framework facilitates reuse of models, further improving efficiency as more and more models become available.
 Resources, services,